-Eastbound at the 6th St. Bridge.
+Eastbound at the 6th St. Bridge, which passes by PNC Park (at least so named from 1998-2021, so don't blame me if I forget to update this page).
 The Purple Belt, unlike the Red through Green Belts, is signed by the town with this unique (and clearly town-erected) signage.
 The belts are concentric by color of the rainbow, so red is the outermost and blue is the innermost, and the city's Purple Belt is nestled deep downtown.
 Some of the Belts meet each other and even multiplex, but they never cross.

 Penn Ave.
 WB at 11th St. at the east end of Fort Duquesne Blvd. (to the right).
 This is the closest Pittsburgh comes to Philadelphia-style signage.

 11th St. SB just past the end of Fort Duquesne Blvd.
 EB.
 I didn't see another ALT.
 380 shield, and it seems that if this route ever officially existed, it's dead now.
 Up on the railroad overpass past Smallman St. is the old clearance sign and the remnants of what appeared to be a red circle.
 That may have been a red Pennsylvania RR keystone inside the circle, since the Pittsburgh, Fort Wayne, and Chicago Railway was part of the Penn.
 RR system.

 Onto the boulevard WB, where the same railroad curves to cross the road again and then head across the Allegheny River, and under the David L. Lawrence Convention Center.
 Up ahead are the Three Sisters.